 and the National Institutes of Health to "map the human genome."
 The goal of this project is to identify the structure of the entire human genome,

-including its three billion base pairs and estimated 30 - 40,000 genes.
+including its three billion base pairs and approximately 22,000 genes.
 The hope is that this knowledge will help scientists identify, prevent and treat many of the illnesses resulting from genetic malfunction.

 Discussion of the ethical implications of recombinant experiments began several decades ago.
 James Watson was the elected as the first director of the Office of Human Genome Research at the NIH.
 With great insight, he suggested a portion of the budget of the human genome project be set aside to study the ethical, legal and social implications of the project.
 As genetic discoveries have progressed, the importance of regulating how the knowledge will be used has become of primary importance.
 Philosophers and ethicists now work side by side with research scientists and lawyers to help determine not only what we can do, but also what we should do with genetic knowledge.

-Today, biotechnology is being used in countless areas including agriculture, bioremediation and forensics, where DNA fingerprinting is a common practice.
+Today, biotechnology is being used in countless areas including agriculture, clincial applications, bioremediation and forensics, where DNA sequencing is a common practice.
 Industry and medicine alike use the techniques of PCR, immunoassays and recombinant DNA.
 Genetic manipulation has been the primary reason that biology is now seen as the science of the future and biotechnology as one of the leading industries.